colerusson/startup/README.md

 18. Console comman to make a script executable - chmod +x deploy.sh
 19. DNS subdomain example - c260.cs.byu.edu
 20. To point to another DNS record, use this DNS record type - CNAME

+Final Review Notes
+1. Port 80 is reserved for - HTTP
+2. HTTP status codes in the 300 range are for - content redirects or caching 300 Multiple Choices: The requested resource has multiple representations, each with its own URL.
+The client can choose which one to follow.
+  301 Moved Permanently: The requested resource has been permanently moved to a new location.
+The client should update its bookmarks or links to use the new URL.
+  302 Found: The requested resource has been temporarily moved to a new location.
+The client should continue to use the original URL for future requests.
+  303 See Other: The requested resource is located at a different URL, and the client should retrieve it using a GET request on that URL.
+  304 Not Modified: The requested resource has not been modified since the last time it was requested by the client.
+The server returns this code to save bandwidth and   improve performance.
+  307 Temporary Redirect: The requested resource has been temporarily moved to a new location, and the client should continue to use the original URL for future         requests.
+  308 Permanent Redirect: The requested resource has been permanently moved to a new location, and the client should update its bookmarks or links to use the new URL.
+3. HTTP status codes in the 400 range are for - client side errors 400 Bad Request: The server was unable to understand the request sent by the client due to invalid syntax or formatting.
+  401 Unauthorized: The client failed to provide valid authentication credentials for a resource that requires authentication.
+  403 Forbidden: The server refuses to fulfill the request from the client even though authentication credentials were provided.
+This could be due to the client not     having proper authorization to access the resource.
+  404 Not Found: The server was unable to find the requested resource.
+This could be due to the resource being moved or deleted, or the URL being incorrect.
+  405 Method Not Allowed: The server does not support the HTTP method used in the request, such as GET, POST, PUT, DELETE, etc.
+  406 Not Acceptable: The server cannot produce a response that meets the client's requirements for content type, language, or encoding.
+  408 Request Timeout: The server timed out while waiting for the client to send a complete request.
+  409 Conflict: The server was unable to complete the request because it conflicts with another request or resource.
+  410 Gone: The requested resource is no longer available on the server and there is no forwarding address.
+  413 Payload Too Large: The server rejected the request because the payload (such as a file or message) was too large.
+  415 Unsupported Media Type: The server cannot handle the media type of the request's payload.
+4. Standard HTTP headers - content-type, Host, Cookie
+5. Not a standard HTTP header- language
+6. Cookies allow - a server to store data on the client
+7. Hasing stored passwords is important because - it improves security by making the password unreadable
+8. What value does WebSocket add to HTTP - it is peer to peer instead of client to server
+9. Purposes of JSX - to inject your HTML into your JavaScript, to componentize your HTML, to allow for composability of your HTML
+10. Command "NPM install ws" - locks the version of the websocket package for your application, adds the websocket source code to the node_modules directory, adds a dependency to your package.json file
+11. You can use fetch in front-end and back-end code - true
+12. Linux daemon - executes independent of a user, starts when the computer is rebooted, PM2 is an example of a daemon